freebasic/fbc/FreeBASIC/readme.txt

     - Translated the Allegro headers (W.I.P.).
     - Wrote the DLL and static library automation, plus resource scripts support on Windows.
-    - Completed the CRTDLL and DDRAW headers.

   o Dumbledore
-    - Ported the wx-c header (later replaced by the SWIG FB wrapper version)
+    - Ported the wx-c headers (later replaced by the SWIG FB wrapper version).
     - Wrote the wx demonstration in the examples/wx-c dir.

   o Edmond Leung (leung.edmond@gmail.com):